Cryptocurrencies Outside FBR’s Tax Net: FTO

 In a recent statement, the Federal Tax Ombudsman (FTO) revealed that cryptocurrencies remain outside the Federal Board of Revenue (FBR)’s tax net in Pakistan.
 This shocking revelation raises questions about digital asset regulation, tax policies, and the country’s financial monitoring capabilities.

-This isn’t just another financial headline — this has huge implications for:
+This isn’t just another financial headline — it has far-reaching implications for:

 -